0badran/phonebook/README.md

 # Phonebook

-Phonebook is a C program to Try C language.
+Phonebook is a C program for full user-definition-type & print it.

 ## Installation

-Before run this program on text editor you must install C compiler.
+Before running this program on the text editor you must install the C compiler.

 1 - install [MinGW](https://github.com/msys2/msys2-installer/releases/download/2024-01-13/msys2-x86_64-20240113.exe).

 2 - When select Finish.
-This will open a MSYS2 terminal window for you.
+This will open an MSYS2 terminal window for you.

 3 - In this terminal, install the MinGW-w64 toolchain by running the following command: